Steps You Can Take to Snag That Dream Home

 That means you can’t dawdle when you go house-hunting.
 To ensure you can move into the home of your dreams, there are a few steps you should take:

-Clear priorities from the start
+1. Set clear priorities from the start

 When people begin looking for a home, they usually have a vague idea about what they want.
-A prospective buyer may give a list like this to his or her real estate agent: three bedrooms, at least two bathrooms, a multi-car garage, and a nice neighborhood.
+A prospective buyer may give a vague list like this to his or her real estate agent: three bedrooms, at least two bathrooms, a multi-car garage, and a nice neighborhood.
 While this is a great place to start, it can make sorting through potential homes quickly and efficiently almost impossible.

-Going back to the original list.
 Why do you want three bedrooms?
 Is it to have room for children, guests, or to develop a home office?
 Does it matter if the bedrooms are on the same floor?
 Is it possible that two large bedrooms and a home office or separate living room would work?

 Do this with each component of the home listing the essentials for each space, including bathrooms, kitchen, laundry facilities, garage, outdoor space, and any other essential on your list.